-Projects pass the Performance Standard Test by meeting a performance threshold, i.e., a standard of performance applicable to all composting projects, established by this protocol.
+Projects pass the Performance Standard Test by meeting a performance threshold, i.e. a standard of performance applicable to all composting projects, established by this protocol.

 Compost facilities commonly process various feedstocks.
-The performance standard for this protocol defines compost feedstocks that the Reserve has determined are likely to be deposited in landfills under common practice or "business-as-usual" management practices.
-Only projects that divert and compost eligible feedstocks are deemed to exceed common practice and are therefore eligible for registration under this protocol.
-Based upon the results of the performance standard research, MSW food waste and co-mingled non-recyclable food soiled paper waste are the sole composting feedstocks deemed eligible per this protocol.
-For the purposes of this protocol, MSW food waste and food soiled paper are defined below:
+The performance standard for this protocol defines compost feedstocks that the Reserve has determined are likely to be deposited in landfills under common practice or "business-as-usual" management practices.9 Only projects that divert and compost eligible feedstocks are deemed to exceed common practice and are therefore eligible for registration under this protocol.
+Based upon the results of the performance standard research, food waste and co-mingled non-recyclable food soiled paper waste are the sole composting feedstocks deemed eligible per this protocol.10 For the purposes of this protocol, food waste and food soiled paper are defined below:

-- MSW Food Waste: defined as non-industrial solid food waste commonly disposed of in a MSW system, consisting of uneaten food, food scraps, spoiled food and food preparation wastes from homes, restaurants, kitchens, grocery stores, campuses, cafeterias, or similar institutions. - Food Soiled Paper Waste: non-recyclable paper items that are co-mingled with food waste, consisting of paper napkins and tissues, paper plates, paper cups, fast food wrappers, used pizza boxes, wax-coated cardboard, and other similar paper or compostable packaging 12 items typically disposed of in an MSW system.
+- Food Waste: defined as non-industrial solid food waste commonly disposed of in a MSW system, consisting of uneaten food, food scraps, spoiled food and food preparation wastes from homes, restaurants, kitchens, grocery stores, campuses, cafeterias, or similar institutions.
+FOG and any solids that are separated from FOG waste, are not considered to be food waste and are not an eligible waste type. - Food Soiled Paper Waste: non-recyclable paper items that are co-mingled with eligible food waste, consisting of paper napkins and tissues, paper plates, paper cups, fast food wrappers, used pizza boxes, wax-coated cardboard, and other similar paper or compostable packaging11 items typically disposed of in an MSW system.

-The Reserve's performance standard research indicates that approximately 2.5% of the MSW food waste generated in the U.S. is composted annually as common practice, and that this is packaging on some food products, and are assumed to have similar properties to soiled paper.
+The Reserve's performance standard research indicates that approximately 2.5% of the food waste generated in the U.S. is composted annually as common practice, and that this is limited mostly to food waste from grocery stores and supermarket diversion programs.12 Therefore, food waste and soiled paper waste streams are not eligible if they are sourced from grocery